 The directions for this walk are also in a PDF (link above) which you can download on to a Kindle, tablet, or smartphone.

-This walk is very well waymarked - apart from the location of the bus stop at the end, these instructions aren't really needed
+This walk is very well waymarked - apart from the locations of the bus stops, these instructions aren't really needed

 - To your right is a small road, beneath the hill, along side the harbour leading to a cafe by a fish bait shop, and a footpath that leads to the end of the beach, and shingle beneath the cliffs.

 - Continue along the road, heading inland.
 Turm right, following SWCP signs, leading uphill to a golf course.

-- Pass the golf cource building (possible cafe), and continue following SWCP signs
+- Pass the golf course club house (and walker friendly cafe), and continue following SWCP signs across the golf course.

-- Turn right, leading to the cliff top, then left along the cliff top
+- Turn right, following SWCP signs leading to the cliff top, then left along the cliff top

-- Continue for 6 miles, ignoring 1 or 2 ways off to the coast (marked by SWCP signposts).
+- Continue ahead, ignoring 1 or 2 ways off to the coast (marked by SWCP signposts).
 The "old" route joins at a signpost.

 - Pass the ruins of a pumping station after 3 miles.
 A path down starts here.

-- Eventually you join a wider tarmac path, and leave the undercliffe via National Trust land
+- Eventually you join a wider tarmac path, and leave the undercliff via National Trust land

-- Follow the seafront to a square, then along a narow lane, then a promenande for about 0.5 miles passing many pubs and cafes until you reach a small car park.
+- Follow the seafront to a square, then a promenande for about 0.5 miles passing many pubs and cafes until you reach a small car park.

-- Immeadiately inland, by the clock tower is the X53 bus stop
+- Inland, by the clock tower is the bus stop.